CBB752Spring2016/Dihedral_Angle_Calc/README.md

 **README for Dihedral_Anlge_Calc**
 ---------------------------------------------------------------
 Python tool that calculates the dihedral angle based on a pdb file and an input-id file containing the corresponing atom ids of four atoms in said file.
+A tool that accomplishes this task in the language R can be found [here] (https://github.com/kevkid/CBB_Bioinformatics_FinalProject_4.3)

 ## Note:
 This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
-The website containing links to the set of tools can be found at: https://github.com/CBB752Spring2016/CBB752Spring2016.github.io
+The website containing links to the set of tools can be found [here] (http://cbb752spring2016.github.io/Structure)

 ## General